verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/Protect-from-brute-force-attacks.md

 `sudo systemctl restart ssh`

 and now log in on a new terminal as new user with SSH keys as before.
 This should work.
 Try a new connection and try to log in as root, it should be denied.

+Now return to the main tutorial and continue at Step 7